-We use the public software suite $ligo.skymap^2$, which provides tools to read, write, generate, and visualize GW sky maps from the IGWN.
-After having drawn the intrinsic parameters, masses and spins of the CBCs from each of our distributions (LRR and PBD/GWTC-3 (GWTC-3)), we distribute all samples uniformly in comoving volume and isotropically in both sky location and orbital orientation.
-This choice reflects our expectation that GW sources are not spatially clustered or preferentially facing toward or away from Earth (Ade et al. 2016).
+We use the public software suite ligo.skymap, 14 which provides tools to read, write, generate, and visualize GW sky maps from the IGWN.
+After having drawn the intrinsic parameters, masses, and spins of the CBCs from each of our distributions (LRR and PBD/GWTC-3 (GWTC-3)), we distribute all samples uniformly in comoving volume and isotropically in both sky location and orbital orientation.
+This choice reflects our expectation that GW sources are not spatially clustered or preferentially facing toward or away from Earth (Planck Collaboration et al. 2016).
 We add Gaussian noise to the simulation of the GW signals of our CBCs.
-All the source code to reproduce these simulations, from the drawing of intrinsic parameters3 to the statistical production of sky maps4, passing successively by the filtering of CBC events that pass the S/N cut 5 , as well as their location in the sky6
+All the source code to reproduce these simulations, from the drawing of intrinsic parameters15 to the statistical production of sky maps, 16 passing successively by the filtering of CBC events that pass the S/N cut, 17 as well as their locations in the sky (see footnote 17) are publicly accessible on GitHub18 for LRR distribution, and on GitHub19 (Singer et al. 2022) for GWTC-3.